TheoIsDumb/raga/README.md

 <h1 align="center">raga</h1>

-A libre frontend which uses the JioSaavn API.
+A libre frontend for JioSaavn.

 Powered by SvelteKit. ⚡